 The Reserve Bank of India (RBI) assigns the IFSC code to each bank branch.
 Knowing the IFSC code of the bank branch is essential to transfer funds.
 Online transfer of funds cannot take place without the IFSC code.

-You can also find the IFSC code on your mobile banking app, the front page of the account holder’ passbook and checkbook.
+You can find the IFSC code on your mobile banking app, the front page of your passbook and cheque book.

 Quick Money Transfer:

 The online transaction of transferring money can be carried out instantly with the help of the IFSC code.

 Monitoring The Fund Flow:

 Thanks to the IFSC code, you now have a start and end points to monitor the flow of funds from one account to another.
 This helps in avoiding potential frauds.

 Having a unique Identification code helps in eliminating errors or discrepancies arising during the fund transferring process.

 Safe Money Transfer: